MuphulusiDzivhani/MIT807-2026-Project-Financial-Fraud-Detection/README.md

 The experimental work follows a standard machine learning workflow:

-1. Data loading and preprocessing
+1. Data preprocessing and exploration
-2. Train‑test split and/or cross‑validation
+2. Train–test splitting and/or cross‑validation
 3. Model training
-4. Model evaluation using appropriate metrics for imbalanced data
+4. Model evaluation using metrics suitable for imbalanced data
 5. Interpretation of results in the context of preventive financial controls

 Baseline and comparative models include:
 - Logistic Regression (interpretable baseline)
-- Tree‑based or ensemble models (for comparison)
+- Tree‑based and ensemble models for comparison

-Evaluation focuses on metrics such as:
+Model performance is evaluated using:
 - Precision
 - Recall
+- F1‑score
 - ROC‑AUC / PR‑AUC

-rather than overall accuracy.
+Overall accuracy is not treated as the primary performance indicator due to the imbalanced nature of fraud data.

+---

+## Research Focus

+The study addresses the following themes:

+- Risk‑based fraud scoring in financial transactions
+- Impact of class imbalance on model behaviour
+- Trade‑offs between false positives and false negatives
+- Use of machine learning as a preventive control mechanism

+The goal is to develop an analytical framework that supports early intervention rather than post‑event detection.

 ---